anyoptimization/pymoo/docs/source/operators/crossover.md

 ### Simulated Binary Crossover (SBX)

 Details about the crossover can be found in <cite data-cite="sbx"></cite>.
-Real values can be represented by a binary notation and then a the point crossovers can be performed.
-SBX simulated this operation by using a probability distribution *simulating* the binary crossover.
+Real values can be represented by a binary notation and then the point crossovers can be performed.
+SBX simulates this operation by using a probability distribution *simulating* the binary crossover.

 A crossover object can be created by